exercism/r/exercises/concept/crow-cab/.docs/instructions.md

 ## 3. Get Manhattan Distance

-The customer is charged a fee for the distance that the taxi has to cover.
+The customer is charged a fee for the distance that the cab has to cover.
 Since Manhattan has a grid-like street layout, the taxis can only travel along these routes.
+This structure leads to a distance measure constrained to follow the grid lines.
+The distance can be found by adding up either the number of lines traversed or the number of intersections reached (i.e. not including the starting intersection).
+This measure is commonly called the Manhattan distance (aka L1 norm).

 Implement the `manhattan(start, end)` function, which takes the `start` and `end` intersections.
-Returns the Manhattan (i.e. L1) distance between the `start` and `end` intersections.
+Return the Manhattan distance between the `start` and `end` intersections.

 ```r
 manhattan(0+0i, 3+4i)